 11/2/2018Top Fourteen Photo Enforcement Felons

-Scandal has dogged the use of automated cameras to issue traffic tickets to the owners of vehicles since the first citation was issued more than a century ago (the Supreme Judicial Court in Massachussets considered a speed camera case in 1910).
-Many of the politicians and officials working for photo ticketing companies have been convicted of serious misconduct.
+Scandal has dogged the use of automated cameras to issue traffic tickets to the owners of vehicles since the first citation was issued more than a century ago (the first reported speed camera case was heard in the Supreme Judicial Court of Massachusetts in 1910).
+An increasing number of politicians and officials working for photo ticketing companies have been convicted of serious misconduct.

 The latest photo enforcement scandal involves the use of cameras mounted on school buses to issue tickets to vehicle owners in Dallas, Texas.
-Robert Carl Leonard Jr, the CEO of bus camera provider Force Multiplier Solutions, in 2018 admitted he bribed Dallas officials to secure a photo ticketing deal that earned his company $70 million.
+Robert Carl Leonard Jr, the CEO of bus camera provider Force Multiplier Solutions, admitted in 2018 that he bribed Dallas officials to secure a photo ticketing deal that earned his company $70 million.
+Leonard had been living large from his deal with Dallas.
 Federal agents seized $738,167 in Leonard's cash, along with a Bentley Continental GT, a Jeep Grand Cherokee, art and jewelry.
 He awaits sentencing along with the others involved in the scheme.

 Ricky Dale Sorrells, then Dallas County Schools superintendent, in 2018 admitted he took $3 million in kickbacks from Leonard in return for signing the school bus ticketing camera contract that ultimately caused the dissolution of Dallas County Schools.